SUPPORT ST. PAUL'S

 Sunday worship service, 10 a.m.
 Stream on your smart phone, computer or television.
 Subscribe to our YouTube channel using this link.
 We have a new setup, with three cameras and good audio for home viewers.
 Use this link for other streamed events from St. Paul's.

 Wednesday evening adult education, 6:30 p.m.
+Resumes in the new year.
 Approximately one hour, class is held in the library, Serson Hall.
-Come learn and share your thoughts.
+Come learn about the Episcopal Church in this class designed for confirmands, but is open to everyone.
+Later in January we will pick up reading and discussing the book, Here All Along by Sarah Hurwitz.

 Thursday wine time, 6 p.m.
 Join us with your favorite libation for an hour or so of conversation on Zoom This is a popular and relaxing chat room open to everyone who wishes to join in.